n1kon/UIX-Lite-Edits/README.md

 Icon must be named "customlogo" and bulit in tga format.

-For ease of use for now, convert your "customlogo.tga" image to .xbx and add it to the default.xip
+For ease of use for now, convert your "customlogo.tga" image to .xbx and add it to the default.xip along with the edited default.xap and config.xap files and your all set.